pgroth/pgroth.github.com/conflicts.md

 title: Conflicts of Interest
 ---

-I am currently employed by Elsevier.
-All statements on this site are my own and should not be construed as statements by Elsevier.
+I am currently employed by the University of Amsterdam.
+All statements on this site are my own and should not be construed as statements by the university.

 I am co-editor of a Morgan & Claypool book series and have written a book for them.
-I also am co-author of a book by MIT Press.
+I also am co-author of a book published by MIT Press.
 I receive (rather meager) royalties.

-I regularly collaborate with Vrije Universitiet Amsterdam and hold a guest status there.
+I regularly collaborate with the Vrije Universitiet Amsterdam and hold a guest status there.

 I currently serve on the Board of Directors of FORCE11.